Chandni-L5/pawsome-strolls/README.md

 ##### Testimonials
 The Testimonials section mirrors the format of the cards applied in the services section.
 This is to enhance user experience by matching the conformity of the page.
 There are 6 testimonials provided.
 The layout of the card consists of an image and some text.
 The cards are ordered by the orientation of the image within.
 In addition the cards are responsive and the layout shifts as the size of the screen reduces.

-As per the previous section, the testimonials are reponsive and the cards will shift depending on the screen size for ease of viewing.
+As per the previous section, the testimonials are responsive and the cards will shift depending on the screen size for ease of viewing.
 In addition the section is again concluded with the enquiry button.
 I have opted to place this button at the end of each section due to one of the returning client goals, allowing the user to access the enquiry form quickly and easily.

 ![Testimonials Section](/documentation/testimonials.png)

 #### 3.1.3 Enquiry Form Page
-The enquiry form is situated in a seperate page and can be accessed by any of the enquiry buttons on the homepage or within the navigation menu.
+The enquiry form is situated in a separate page and can be accessed by any of the enquiry buttons on the homepage or within the navigation menu.

 The page is titled with a header in bold text .
 There is a small line of text providing instructions of how to proceed.
 The sections of the form has been implemented using bootstrap.
 The form contains fields for the name of the client, email address, contact number, client's dog's name, a dropdown of the services and a text area field for enquiry details.
 The user can submit the form selecting the 'Submit Form' button, which is also styled with the same theme but different colours to the enquiry button on the homepage.
 Users must complete each field in order for the form to be submitted and there is a tooltip that appears if a field is incomplete.